 What Happened at Camp Barrett?

-Camp Barrett was intended to be a secure juvenile rehabilitation facility—somewhere young people could receive structure, counseling, and an opportunity to reset their lives.
-It operated under the authority of the San Diego County Probation Department, housing court-involved youth who had been ordered into county custody.
+Camp Barrett was intended to be a secure juvenile rehabilitation facility, somewhere young people could receive structure, counseling, and an opportunity to reset their lives.
+It operated under the authority of the San Diego County Probation Department, housing court-involved youth ordered into county custody.
 But for many of the boys sent there, Camp Barrett became the site of severe trauma and long-lasting psychological harm.

 The lawsuits filed by survivors tell a chilling and consistent story: rather than protecting and rehabilitating vulnerable children, Camp Barrett allowed predatory staff members to operate unchecked, creating a dangerous and exploitative environment.

 Boys were groomed by those in power, the officers and staff who were meant to protect them.
-These officers used their uniforms and authority to gain trust, create dependency, and ultimately isolate and violate youth in their care.
-The abuse was not incidental.
-It was calculated, methodical, and carried out in ways that made it nearly impossible for children to defend themselves or speak out.
+These officers allegedly used their uniforms and authority to gain trust, create dependency, and ultimately isolate and violate the children in their care.
+The physical and sexual abuse was cruel, calculated, methodical, and carried out in ways that made it nearly impossible for children to defend themselves or speak out.

 Survivors describe a culture shaped by secrecy, fear, and control:

 - Complaints were routinely ignored, discouraged, or quietly dismissed.
-In some cases, residents know how to file a complaint.
+In some cases, residents did not know how to file a complaint.
 In others, they were told nothing would be done or that they would not be believed.
-Tragically, they were not wrong… until now.
-Those in charge, whether supervisors or administrators, failed to intervene or investigate, allowing known abusers to remain in contact with children.
+Tragically, they were not wrong, until now.
+Those in charge, whether supervisors or administrators, allegedly failed to intervene or investigate, allowing known abusers to remain in contact with children.

 - In some cases, officers and other youth allegedly collaborated or facilitated abuse, whether through coercion, forced participation, or retaliation against those who resisted.